olaviinha/HSL-Stop-Departures/README.md

 ### How to find your stop number

+- Stop numbers look something like this: H0107
 - HSL App's routes section.
 Tap on the stop to see its stop number.
 - Reittiopas.
 Click on the stop to see its stop number.
 - Stop number is always written somewhere at the stop, so check the stop physically.